MOV-AI/movai-flow/README.md

     <a><img alt="DesktopIcons" src="https://files.readme.io/bcc3fb7-three_icons.png"></a>
 </p>

-- MOV.AI Flow™: launches the needed services and then open a browser connected to the flow
+- MOV.AI Flow™: launches the needed services and then opens a browser connected to the flow
 - MOV.AI Flow™ RViz: launches rviz connected to the flow
 - MOV.AI Flow™ Simulator: launches Ignition simulator connected to the flow